Virgil Nemoianu: Main ideas and orientations

 The fourth is that the "Romantic age" (or simply the period 1770–1848) was a fundamental turning point in human history, the period in which durable images and thinking models were devised as a response to the consciousness of a globalization of human affairs and an acceleration of history; Nemoianu repeatedly used an examination of this age as an analogy to contemporary events (particularly in books published in 1984, 2004, and 2006).
 He also expanded the use of the period concept of "Biedermeier" for later Romanticism in Europe as a whole and emphasized its vast importance for later historical and cultural developments.
 The use of "Biedermeier" as a fundamental period instrument helped the author integrate East-Central with Western European culture.
 Nemoianu tried to merge his aesthetic, religious, philosophical and political view in a volume devoted to the contemporary age (2010).

-General observations
+Further observations

-Virgil Nemoianu has written in both English and Romanian.
+Nemoianu wrote in both English and Romanian.
 His essays have been translated into German, Hungarian, Spanish, and Georgian, among other languages.
 A few of his works are somewhat literary in their structure, specifically a collection of aphorisms and fantastic descriptions (1968), a volume of memoirs (1994), and travel notes (2006).
-He has also published (either alone or in collaboration) translations of both poetry and prose.
+He also published (either alone or in collaboration) translations of both poetry and prose.

-Nemoianu has been married to Anca (née Ţifescu) since 1969.
-Anca Nemoianu received a PHD from the University of California, Berkeley (1986) and teaches linguistics.
-They have one son, Virgil Martin Nemoianu, born 1974, who is now associate professor in the Philosophy Department of Loyola Marymount University, Los Angeles, CA.
+Nemoianu was married to Anca (née Țifescu) since 1969.
+Anca Nemoianu received a Ph.D. from the University of California, Berkeley in 1986 and teaches linguistics.
+They have one son, Virgil Martin Nemoianu, born 1974, who is now associate professor in the Philosophy Department of Loyola Marymount University in Los Angeles.

+Death

+Virgil Nemoianu died on 6 June 2025, at the age of 85.